Our Story

 Editor-in-Chief

-She currently works as a Writing tutor, Book Club Coordinator and Student Ambassador at her University.
+She has worked as a Writing tutor, Book Club Coordinator, and Student Ambassador at SCAD.
 Outside of school, she also works as a freelance writer for art history magazines, having published three articles this year at Polyptych and ArtHerstory magazines.

 In her work as an Illustrator and book designer she has worked in two books and the anthology I Never Wrote Your Name by Alice Winters.